darrenldl/blockyarchive/BLKAR_SPECS.md

 3. Pick the starting block index with highest count

+## Calc workflow

+Calc mode only operates at UI/UX level and does not handle any file data, thus it is not documented here

 ## Check workflow

 1. A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)